Less is More: Why 2D Warehouse Barcode Labels Are Increasing in Popularity

 Luckily, “more” is also a word that describes the capabilities of today’s barcoding solutions.

-“Warehouse workers like 2D barcode labels because it translates into faster, easier scans.
+“Warehouse workers like 2D barcode labels because they’re easier and faster to scan.
 They can also typically read a 2D barcode that might be slightly damaged from, say, a close encounter with a lift truck.
 That means less manual data entry and less opportunity for errors.”

 – Malcolm Aitken, ID Label Inc.